 Types of RESPs in Canada

-There are three main types of RESP plans:
+There are three main types of RESP plans offered by RESP companies:

 Individual RESP: An individual RESP plan is opened for just one child.
 Anyone can choose to open an individual RESP for a child even if they are not the parent.